 “Regulation E” means the regulation published by the “Federal Reserve.”

-“Rules” means the by-laws, operating regulations and/or all other rules, guidelines, policies and procedures of VISA, MasterCard, Discover, American Express and/or other networks (which are available on websites such as http://usa.visa.com/merchants/, http://www.mastercard.com/us/merchant/ and http://www.discovernetwork.com/merchants/), and all other applicable rules, regulations and requirements of Member Bank, Company providers, banks, institutions, organizations, associations, or networks which govern or affect any services provided under this Agreement, and all state and federal laws, rules and regulations which govern or otherwise affect the activities of Customer, including, but not limited to, the Federal Trade Commission (“FTC”), as any or all of the foregoing may be amended and in effect from time to time, and the regulations and requirements of Member Bank or Company.
+“Rules” means the by-laws, operating regulations and/or all other rules, guidelines, policies and procedures of VISA, MasterCard, Discover, American Express and/or other networks (which are available on websites such as https://usa.visa.com/support/consumer/visa-rules.html, https://www.mastercard.us/en-us/business/overview/support/rules.html, and http://www.discovernetwork.com/merchants/), and all other applicable rules, regulations and requirements of Member Bank, Company providers, banks, institutions, organizations, associations, or networks which govern or affect any services provided under this Agreement, and all state and federal laws, rules and regulations which govern or otherwise affect the activities of Customer, including, but not limited to, those of the National Automated Clearing House Association (“NACHA”) and the Federal Trade Commission (“FTC”), as any or all of the foregoing may be amended and in effect from time to time, and the regulations and requirements of Member Bank or Company.

 “Security Procedures” means, unless Company and Customer agree otherwise, the security requirements and procedure necessary to verify the authenticity of Entries.